-These chicken crepes are filled with a creamy béchamel sauce, shredded chicken, melty cheese then baked and served with fresh pesto and balsamic glaze on top!
+These chicken crepes are filled with a creamy béchamel sauce, shredded chicken, melty cheese then baked and served with fresh basil pesto and balsamic glaze on top!
 An easy way to impress your guests or to enjoy a light lunch all summer long!

 Table of Contents

 Making chicken crepes is just one of many ways to use my easy crepe recipe.
 My family loves crepes of all kinds!
 Whether sweet crepes like these strawberry crepes for breakfast, brunch or dessert, or savory crepes for dinner, like ham and cheese crepes.

 This recipe for chicken crepes is one we reserve for quick and easy dinner ideas.
 A tender chicken and cheese filling is easy to whip up, mouthwatering and delicious.
 The twist to this recipe is that after filling and rolling them, we bake them together as sort of a casserole or a crepe version of chicken enchiladas!